 The grant should be used towards providing additional resources and support where an early years provider is unable to meet the costs from their own funds, but it isn't expected to cover full costs.

 There's a limited amount of funding available, meaning not all eligible applications can be awarded the grant.

 Who can apply

-Early years or childcare providers who are registered with Ofsted, and schools or academies who deliver 2, 3 and 4 year old funded places.
+Early years or childcare providers who are registered on the Ofsted Early Years Register, and schools or academies who deliver 2, 3 and 4 year old funded places.
 This excludes 4 year olds who are not in receipt of Early Years Funding.